The Relational Origins of Rules in Online Communities: Findings

 \subsection{Encountering Problems that Challenge the Rules}

 Not all communities felt the need to change rules---particularly those closed to new members or low in activity.
-For FV17, an absence of problems in their community resulted from the tight-knit and homophilous nature of the group who ``kind of know each other already''.
+For FV17, an absence of problems in their community resulted from the tight-knit and homophilous nature of the group who ``kind of know each other already.''
 Notably, on the Fediverse, leaders can close account registrations on their server and thus control who may become a member.
-For example, FV10's server ``pretty much never had open registration'' and thus never had to change rules.
+For example, FV10's server ``pretty much never had open registration'' and thus, the admin explained, never had to change rules.
 Similarly, relatively small or new communities, like FA6's wiki community, rarely saw problems with rule breaking because ``the number of edits was in the very low volume.''
-When membership and activity are low, there are less opportunities for problems to emerge and threaten community goals.

-But even if a community has not experienced problems, this does not mean it never will.
-Indeed, many communities had changed their rules in response to problems or challenges.
-Our interviewees discussed how a community might encounter problems---and then change its rules in response to them---in varying ways over the community's lifecycle, particularly as communities grew or declined.
+When membership and activity are low, there may be fewer opportunities for problems to emerge and threaten community goals.
+That said, many leaders reported changing their rules in response to problems in their communities.
+Our interviewees discussed how a community might encounter problems and then change its rules in response---particularly as communities grew or declined.